English and Reading

 12

-Students are recommended for placement in this course based on multiple criteria which include results from prior Standards of Learning and other standardized testing.
+Students are recommended for placement in this course based on multiple criteria which include results from prior Standards of Learning assessments, Lexile levels, or results from the MAP assessment.
 Students will receive instruction in the use of word recognition and context to build vocabulary, conventions of print and non-print to increase understanding and comprehension of text, strategic reading to increase comprehension and enhance learning and retention, and writing in response to text.
 Nonfiction selections will be used extensively to assist students in building success in reading content-area textbooks.
 Independent reading will be incorporated into the class to build fluency, expand vocabulary, provide practice, and increase the enjoyment of reading.

 LA 1130: English 9